MarkKurzeja/markkurzeja.github.io/content/post/rff_intro.md

 somewhat smaller values of $\gamma$ and adjust them accordingly depending on the type of fit I want and how it performs on validation data.

-## Higher Dimensions
+## Learning by Example: Higher Dimensions

-Most analytic methods of curve fits tend to be specified only for one dimension and quickly become unwieldy in higher dimensions.
+Most analytic methods of curve fitting tend to work well in one dimensional settings but quickly become unwieldy in higher dimensions.
 RFF's third amazing fact is that it works, just fine, for inputs *and* outputs which are multidimensional.
-The code changes are almost unnoticeable as well: where we used to have $d_x$ implicitly specified as $d_x=1$, we now will explicitly parameterise it.
+The code changes are almost unnoticeable as well.

-#### Learn-By-Example
+#### Function Definition

-As before, we are going to learn-by-example and teach RFF to approximate the function:
+As before, we are going to learn-by-example and teach RFF to approximate the

-$$
+function:

-y = 2 \sin(x_1) + 4 \sin(x_1x_2)
+$$ y = 2 \sin(x_1) + 4 \sin(x_1x_2) $$

-$$
+Unfortunately, we are limited by human biology in this exploration: with $d_x = 2$ and $d_y = 1$, we exhaust the three dimensional limitations of our eyes.

-Unfortunately, we are limited by human biology in this example: with $d_x = 2$ and $d_y = 1$, we exhaust the three dimensions our eyes are capable of seeing.
+Worry not, however, since we can still learn a few things in the three-dimensional setting.

-The dimensions interact however, and the functional looks quite cool.
+#### Plots

-The plotting code this time is only slightly more difficult:
+The plotting code, this time, is only slightly more difficult:

 ```
 import numpy as np